sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement a [Calculation]() method that calculates a value as a composition of sequentially executed binary operation $`operation(x, y)`$ on the elements of the sequence by the rule:
+- Implement a [Calculation]() method which calculates a value as a composition of sequentially executed binary operation $`operation(x, y)`$ on the elements of the sequence by the rule:

    $`r = operation(x_1, x_2)`$, $`r = operation(r, x_3)`$,  ... , $`r = operation(r, x_n)`$